 A very interesting business application of text classification is sentiment analysis.
 It is a method to automatically understand the perception of customers towards a product or service based on their comments.
 The input text is classified into positive, negative, and in some situations, neutral.
 It is extensively used by companies to track user behavior on Twitter.
 Sentiment analysis can strongly influence the marketing strategy of a company, improving the customer experience and defining the advertising roadmap.

 Sentence: One of my favourite tennis players in the world is Rafa Nadal.

 Label: 4; label name: Athlete; certainty: 0.904297

-As it can be seen, the model classifies the sentence as Athlete with a certainty of 90.429%.
+As can be seen, the model classifies the sentence as Athlete with a certainty of 90.429%.

-Bag of words consists of computing the frequency of each word in the text as an histogram.
-Sometimes, instead of getting the frequency of single words, you can compute the method for pairs of words, often referred as bi-grams, or triplets of words, referred as tri-grams.
+Bag of words consists of computing the frequency of each word in the text as a histogram.
+Sometimes, instead of getting the frequency of single words, you can compute the method for pairs of words, often referred to as bi-grams, or triplets of words referred to as tri-grams.
 The general case is called n-grams.
-Once the text is mapped as an histogram, other techniques can be applied.
+Once the text is mapped as a histogram, other techniques can be applied.
 One example is text comparison, the bag of words of two sentences can be computed and subsequently compared using a metric like quadratic difference or Kullback-Liebler divergence.

 Another property of word embeddings is that we can compute the similarity between words, as we did in the notebook (in the word representations section).
 In the multidimensional space, the difference between king and queen, 12.58, will be smaller than between king and woman, 20.16.
 Makes sense, right?
 At the same time, the difference between king and queen will be similar to the difference between man and woman, 11.27.